thongphamthe/PAFit/README.md

 ====================

 This package provides a framework for modelling and inferencing the attachment mechanisms of temporal complex networks.
-For estimating the preferential attachment (PA) function in isolation, it implements Jeong's method, the corrected Newman's method and the PAFit method.
-For jointly estimating the PA function and node fitnesses, it implements the PAFit method.
-It also provides flexible methods to generate a wide range of temporal networks based on PA and fitness.
+For estimating the preferential attachment (PA) function in isolation, we implement Jeong's method, the corrected Newman's method and the PAFit method.
+For jointly estimating the PA function and node fitnesses, we implement the PAFit method.
+The package also provides flexible methods to generate a wide range of temporal networks based on PA and fitness.

 Installation
 ------------